 Occupation-Based Balance Interventions For Your OT Practice

-If you’re an occupational therapy practitioner or student searching for occupation-based dynamic balance interventions for your adult rehab patients, then this article is just for you!
+If you’re an occupational therapy practitioner or OT student searching for occupation-based dynamic balance interventions for your adult-setting rehab patients, then this article is just for you!

 Occupation-based interventions are not only our bread and butter, but they also can help differentiate us from physical therapy.

-It can be way too easy to accidentally do the same non-occupation based balance interventions as our PT counterparts in rehab settings, so with this list you’ll know you’re providing functional, client-centered interventions for your patients.
+It can be way too easy to accidentally do the same non-occupation based balance interventions as our physical therapy counterparts in rehab settings, so with this list you’ll know you’re providing functional, client-centered interventions for your patients.

 Many of these intervention ideas came from the amazing members of the My OT Spot Facebook group, which I want to give a huge thanks to for helping me with this list.
 (If you aren’t a member, join here!)

-So without further ado, here are the top occupation-based standing and sitting balance interventions that you can start using in your practice today!
+So without further ado, here are our favorite occupation-based standing and sitting balance interventions that you can start using in your practice today!

 Occupation-Based Dynamic Standing Balance Interventions